-The GloLitter Partnerships (GLP) is a project between Norway, IMO and FAO aiming to reduce marine litter.
-The global project will support developing countries, including SIDS and LDCs, in identifying opportunities for the prevention and reduction of marine litter.
+The GloLitter Partnerships is a project between the Government of Norway, IMO and FAO aiming to reduce marine litter.
+The global project will support developing countries, including Small Islands Developing States (SIDS) and Least Developed Countries (LDCs), in identifying opportunities for the prevention and reduction of marine litter.

-This global project is funded by Norway with a view to establishing a multi-year, multi-donor programme, the proposed initial three and half year and NOK 40 million (about US$ 4.5 million*), GLP project will be executed by IMO in partnership with FAO.
+This global project is funded by Norway with a view to establishing a multi-year, multi-donor programme, the proposed initial three and half year and NOK 40 million (about US$ 4.5 million*).
+The GloLitter project will be executed by IMO in partnership with FAO.